 Stretching from the Wild Coast in the north to East London in the south is one of Africa's most beautiful coastlines.
 It's a coast of long beaches and wildly spectacular scenery.

 We've written about some of the beaches, coastlines and towns we love in the southern part of the Eastern Cape; you'll find that in our surf and safari guide.
-We wrote about the Storm River area too.
+We wrote about the Storm River area too - click for the article.
 Now, it is to a wilder part of the region we head...

 Gateway to the northern Wild Coast region, East London also has the nearest airport should you wish to fly into the area.